joseafon/samba-server-cli/README.md

 ## Prerequisites
 Last version of Ubuntu Server.
-If you have samba installed removed it or it will has conflicts and this script will  not work
+If you have samba installed like a server removed it or it will has conflicts and this script will not work

 ## Installation
 git clone https://github.com/joseafon/samba-server-cli.git

 ## Setup
-cd samba-server-cli && sudo chmod 700 samba-server.sh
+cd samba-server-cli && sudo chmod 700 admin.sh

 ## Run
-sudo ./samba-server.sh
+sudo ./admin.sh